 - Tube conveyors - for more information please click here: Tube Conveyors

 - Overland conveyors (stationary and shiftable) with or without horizontal curves

-Conveying capacities can vary from about 100 t/h for various material handling applications up to 50,000 t/h for the handling of overburden in massive mining applications.
+Conveying capacities can vary from about 100 t/h for small material handling applications up to 50,000 t/h for the handling of overburden in massive mining applications.

-Our positioning as a complete material handling systems provider allows us to design and install belt conveyors that are easily integrated into complex material handling systems within a mining operation including Bucket-Wheel Excavators (BWEs), crushing plants and In-Pit Crushing & Conveying (IPCC) solutions.
+Our positioning as a complete material handling systems provider allows us to design and install belt conveyors that are easily integrated into complex material handling systems within a mining operation including bucket-wheel or bucket-chain excavators, crushing plants and In-Pit Crushing & Conveying (IPCC) solutions.
 Our conveying solutions also integrate well with downstream material handling solutions including overland conveyors, all stockyard equipment as well as all port logistics solutions.